ptc-rkollau/KIX/README.md

 # KIX - Kickstart your interface experience.

    ------------------------------------------------------------------------------
-   Unity3D  Event system
+   Unity3D Event system.<br />
-   Responsible for all things loading, crunching, heavy lifting.
+   Responsible for all things loading, crunching, heavy lifting.<br />
    Responsible for all things event flow.

    Executes everything on different threads, but provides the ease